-With proper approvals, students at Claremont School of Theology may take courses at ETSC and transfer the units into their M.A. or M.Div. degree program.
-The ETSC faculty are adjunct faculty at the School of Theology and the curriculum is coordinated with Claremont School of Theology's requirements.
+With proper approvals, students at Claremont School of Theology may take courses at Bloy House and transfer the credits into their M.A. or M.Div. degree program.
 CST and Bloy House cooperate in offering an M.Div. option for Episcopal students interested in ordination and other ministries.
-Episcopal students interested in this option should contact the Very Rev. Sylvia Sweeney, dean and president of Bloy House, to discuss their educational options.
-The Episcopal Theological School at Claremont enjoys the use of the facilities of CST.
-In return, it seeks to bring the spiritual and intellectual resources of the Anglican tradition to the Claremont community.
+Episcopal students interested in this option should contact the Registrar bloyhouse@cst.edu, to discuss their educational options.